-If you’d like to have a deep conversation, or a meaningful one, you need to understand how they work.
+If you’d like to have a deep conversation or a meaningful one, you need to understand how they work.
 In this article, you’ll learn how to initiate and carry meaningful conversations that are memorable.
-It’s about those deep conversations that help build friendship.
+It’s about those deep conversations that help build friendships.

 If you’d like to have more meaningful and deep conversations, then you probably want a human connection that is more real, and beyond the superficial.
 Deep and meaningful conversations help you do just that.
 They allow you to make new friends faster, as well as strengthen existing friendships.